 How many Suzuki models are there?

-ForCar tracks 118 Suzuki models spanning 1981–2026.
-See the full list above, ordered by how often each is searched.
+We track 17 Suzuki models spanning 1985–2026.
+The full list is above, ordered by how often each is searched.

-New Suzuki vehicles come with a 3 years / 36,000 miles basic (bumper-to-bumper) warranty and a 5 years / 60,000 miles powertrain warranty.
-Coverage can vary by model year and market — confirm with a Suzuki dealer.
+New vehicles come with 3 years / 36,000 miles basic cover and 5 years / 60,000 miles on the powertrain.
+Terms vary by model year and market — confirm with a dealer.